gzt/CholWishart/cran-comments.md

 ## Other notes

-This takes existing C code and modifies it, more attribution of authorship is documented in inst/AUTHORS.
+This takes existing C code and modifies it, attribution of authorship is documented in inst/AUTHORS.